zkamvar/predtimechart/README.md

     - `targetKey`: `string` naming the target of interest.
 Must be one of the values in the options object's `target_variables` value.
     - `unitAbbrev`: "" unit "".
 Must be one of the values in the options object's `units` value.
     - `referenceDate`: "" reference date "".
 Must be one of the values in the options object's `available_as_ofs` value.
+- `isIndicateRedraw`: `boolean` that controls whether the plot area should be grayed out while waiting for data requests.
+Useful for applications that have a noticeable delay when fetching data.
 - `options`: `object` that contains initialization data.
 See the "Options object" section for details.

 # Options object